This website requires JavaScript.

 Located at the entrance of the grounds, Pavilion 2 will be modernised to provide three complementary spaces:

-• Grounf floor: Designed for long-term public exhibitions.
+• Ground floor: Designed for long-term public exhibitions.
 Located right at the venue entrance, this space can operate independently from other events or be used in conjunction with Hall 2.2.

 • First floor: A seamless route through the grounds, with direct access to Pavilion 1 via “Pont des Expositions” and to Pavilion 3.